extremeheat/protodef-yaml/docs/README.md

 See [API.md](docs/API.md)

 ### Syntax
-Refer to [this documentation](https://github.com/PrismarineJS/bedrock-protocol/blob/master/CONTRIBUTING.md#packet-serialization), also see test/ for example files
+Refer to [this documentation](https://github.com/PrismarineJS/bedrock-protocol/blob/master/docs/CONTRIBUTING.md#packet-serialization), also see test/ for example files.

 Example input: